sneakyx/AgilaVocca/docu/initial-settings.md

 MAIL_FROM_NAME="${APP_NAME}"
 ```
 Please take a look at Your E-Mail-provider-settings for the right things to fill in.
-If possible, use encryption and don#t use your private email-address, use an extra address.
+If possible, use encryption and don't use your private email-address, use an extra address.

 If you set up everything correct, the login process works that way:
 When a user clicks "register" and fills out the form (and sends it), an email is sent to the given address.